BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 Now a dimaond-like wave isn't exactly realistic so at some point it should be replaced, based on various articles out there it seems people adopt the [Eikonal equation](https://en.wikipedia.org/wiki/Eikonal_equation) to create a more spherical wave.

-When it comes to `CostFields` containing impassable markers, `255` as black boxes, they are ignored so the wave sweeps around those areas:
+When it comes to `CostFields` containing impassable markers, `255` as black boxes, they are ignored so the wave flows around those areas:

 <img src="docs/int_field_prop_impassable.png" alt="ifpi" width="300" height="310"/>

-And when you're `CostFields` is using a range of values to indicate different areas to traverse, such as a steep hill:
+And when your `CostFields` is using a range of values to indicate different areas to traverse, such as a steep hill:

 <img src="docs/cost_field_hill.png" alt="cfh" width="300" height="310"/><img src="docs/int_field_prop_hill.png" alt="ifph" width="300" height="310"/>